-If you and your pet have the desire and the personality for visiting nursing homes, hospitals, and other facilities, your first step is to get it registered.
-Thousands of pets are registered with one of the national organizations, such as Pet Partners, Therapy Dogs International, Therapy Dogs Inc., and American Kennel Club’s Canine Good Citizen or Therapy Dog designations.
+If you and your pet have the desire and the personality for visiting long-term care facilities, hospitals, and other similar institutions, your first step is to get it registered.
+Thousands of pets are registered with one of the national organizations, such as Pet Partners, Therapy Dogs International, the Alliance of Therapy Dogs, and American Kennel Club’s Canine Good Citizen or Therapy Dog designations.
 (Pet Partners is the only organization that registers species other than dogs.)
 Others are registered with the many local and regional pet visitation services that self-regulate their own handlers and animals.

 Note that Animal-Assisted Therapy and Activities are not regulated like more established modalities such as occupational or physical therapy.
 There is no national accreditation body and no state certification or licensure required.
 Many states’ administrative regulations guide the conduct of animal visits, but certification of handlers and/or animals is generally not mandated in these procedures.

-- Liability insurance coverage is included for volunteers pursuing AAT/AAA.
+- Liability insurance coverage is often included by these organiztaions for volunteers pursuing AAA.
 (Note: therapists conducting AAT in the course of their practice are not covered under these policies and must rely upon their professional, association, or general business liability policies).